by Arizona LLC Attorney and former CPA Richard C. Keyt

 Entities taxed as a partnership are not subject to the double taxation problem that plaques entities taxed as C-Corporations.
 However, one of the drawbacks of the partnership method of taxation is that the reporting requirements can be much more complex than that of the other entities.
 The instructions to Form 1065 alone estimate that one should spend 35 hours on keeping and maintaining partnership records, 24 hours on learning about the law and form, 35 hours preparing the form, and 3 hours copying and assembling the form to send to the IRS.
 This amounts to 97 hours spent on completing your partnership informational tax return.

 The LLC offers its owners the most flexibility and choice (the four methods described above) as to the type of federal income taxation that will be best for the owners’ particular situation.
-The good news is that when you form an LLC, you have 75 days to consult with your tax advisor, determine which of the four tax methods is best for your company and make an election to change the default method of income taxation by filing either an IRS Form 8832 (to elect to be taxed as a C -Corporation) or an IRS Form 2553 to be taxed as an S-Corporation).
+The good news is that when you form an LLC, you have 75 days after the date the LLC’s Articles of Organization are filed with the Arizona Corporation Commission to consult with your tax advisor, determine which of the four tax methods is best for your company and make an election to change the default method of income taxation by filing either an IRS Form 8832 (to elect to be taxed as a C -Corporation) or an IRS Form 2553 to be taxed as an S-Corporation).

 Nothing in this article is intended to be legal or tax advice, but rather is a general description of the types of taxation one may elect when operating an LLC and some of the general characteristics of each structure.